tugsem/To-do-list/README.md

 ### Usage

-- Add and remove items from he list or organize them in order.
+- Add and remove items from the list or organize them in order.

 ## Authors